sdiehl/wiwinwlh/tutorial.md

 What is Haskell?
 ----------------

-At it's heart Haskell is a lazy, functional, statically-typed programming language with advanced type system features such as higher-rank, higher-kinded parametric polymorphism, monadic effects, generalized algebraic data types, ad-hoc polymorphism through type classes, associated type families, and more.
-Haskell is an advanced programming language that pushes the frontiers of programming language design more so than any other general purpose language while still remaining practical for everyday use.
+At its heart Haskell is a lazy, functional, statically-typed programming language with advanced type system features such as higher-rank, higher-kinded parametric polymorphism, monadic effects, generalized algebraic data types, ad-hoc polymorphism through type classes, associated type families, and more.
+As a programming language, Haskell pushes the frontiers of programming language design more so than any other general purpose language while still remaining practical for everyday use.

-Haskell is a singular language in that is remains an organic community effort that is driven from the userbase instead of by corporate influences.
+Beyond language features, Haskell remains an organic, community-driven effort, run by its userbase instead of by corporate influences.
 While there are some Haskell companies and consultancies, most are fairly small and none have an outsized influence on the development of the language.
-This is stark contrast to ecosystems like Java and Go where Oracle and Google dominate all development.
-Haskell is also driven by a synthesis between multiple disciplines of academic computer science and industrial users who both contribute to the language ecosystem.
+This is in stark contrast to ecosystems like Java and Go where Oracle and Google dominate all development.
+In fact, the Haskell community is a synthesis between multiple disciplines of academic computer science and industrial users from large and small firms, all of whom contribute back to the language ecosystem.

-Originally Haskell was designed as an ML dialect language that grew out of an older language Miranda.
-The GHC committee was formed in the 90s to pursue building a research vehicle for lazy programming languages.
-This was a particularly in-vogue research topic that attracted some very talented people who eventually laid the foundation for modern Haskell.
+Originally, Haskell was borne out of academic research.
+Designed as an ML dialect, it was initially inspired by an older language called Miranda.
+In the early 90s, a group of academics formed the GHC committee to pursue building a research vehicle for lazy programming languages as a replacement for Miranda.
+This was a particularly in-vogue research topic at the time and as a result the committee attracted various talented individuals who who initiated the language and ultimately laid the foundation for modern Haskell.

-Throughout the last 30 years Haskell has grown into a very mature compiler with a fledgling ecosystem that is constantly reinventing itself and looking to further a set of research goals that define the community.
+Over the last 30 years Haskell has grown into a mature compiler with a fledgling ecosystem that is constantly reinventing itself and looking to further a set of research goals that define the community.
 Although laziness was originally the major research goal, this has largely become a quirky artifact that most users of the language are generally uninterested in.
 In modern times the major themes of Haskell community are:

 * A vehicle for type system research
 * Experimentation in the design space of typed effect systems